softwareguru/airflowsummit-website/content/speakers/ipsa-trivedi/_index.md

  - 2025
 ---

+10 years of Data Engineering

-Data Engineering and application development, 10 years.
-Extensive experience of design and development of production ready data engineering pipelines in AWS and tech product ownership.
+Extensive experience of data product designing, architecting and driving development of data pipelines in AWS.